beedevservices/beedevservices/README.md

 ### Hi there 👋, BeeDev Services
 #### Our Business Github Organization

-Skills: REACT / JS / HTML / CSS
+Skills: REACT / JS / HTML / CSS / LESS / Python / Django / Flask / MySQL

 - 🔭 I’m currently working on the Business Website
 - 💬 Ask me about What Services We offer